ajithrnayak/ajith_blog/content/posts/2022-07-04---Set-up-dev-env-on-macOS/index.md

 #### Install Cocoapods

 CocoaPods is a package manager for iOS development.
 It is built with Ruby and is installable with the default Ruby available on macOS.
-Default ruby is recommended.

 ```bash
 # Using Homebrew